 - vicar, priest or leader from other religious denominations.

-If there is any particular hobby or interest that is important to your relative, check with the care home managers when you are choosing a care home if these supported.
+If there is any particular hobby or interest that is important to your relative, check with the care home manager if these are supported when you are choosing a care home.

-- Find a care home: our care services directory searchable by postcode for all the care homes in your relative’s area.
+- Find a care home: our care services directory searchable by postcode for all the care homes in your relative’s or your area.